AdobeDocs/learning-manager.en/help/migrated/administrators/frequently-asked-questions-for-administrators.md

 1. Click Add to add new competencies.
 1. Add competency name, description and the corresponding credits accordingly to each level.

    By default, a single level with 0 credits will be available for each competency.

-    4. Click Add level to add new level to each competency and click Save.
+1. Click [!UICONTROL **Add level**] to add new level to each competency and click Save.
 You can add up to 5 levels.

 Once the competency is saved, you cannot remove levels from the competency.
 Administrator can also assign learners to a particular competency and level.